Are you confused on how SEO works? Wonder how other blogs and websites boost their organic traffic and show up on search results?

 Seriously, white space is your friend.
-No one (yes, even you) wants to read huge chunks of blocky paragraphs.
-Brian Dean provides an awesome list of copywriting tips on his site.
+No one (yes, even you!) wants to read huge chunks of paragraphs.

-When you convince your readers to stay longer, you are also convincing Google that you’re producing high quality content than others.
+When your readers stay longer, this signals Google that you’re producing high quality content compared to other online creators.
 Which in turn, they will reward you with higher rankings in search.

 7. Increase Internal Links

-When you’re creating a a new blog post, it is always better to link a few resources that you already have.
+When you’re creating a new blog post, its always better to link a few resources that you already have.